BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_OAUTH_CONFIGURATION.md

 - The redirect URLs must match exactly what the app expects
 - Your hosted OAuth system at `ekehi-oauth.netlify.app` should be correctly implemented
 - No changes are needed to your mobile app code
+- IMPORTANT: Use "Flutter/React Native" as the platform type, not separate Android and iOS platforms